mahpah/nbuildm/README.md

-This aims to demonstrate how to use npm as a build tool.
+Demonstrate how to use npm as a build tool.
+This can be used as a boilerplate